crossbario/crossbar-examples/device/pi/gpio/README.md

 The Pi has a number of [GPIOs ](https://www.raspberrypi.org/documentation/usage/gpio/) which allow you to hook up actuators and sensors.

-The example shows how to expose two LEDs and a button via WAMP so you can turn on/off the LEDs and sense the button from any other WAMP component.
+The example shows how to expose two LEDs and a button wired to the Pi's GPIOs via WAMP so you can turn on/off the LEDs and sense the button from **any other** WAMP component.

-The code for the example consists of a backend written in Python and Autobahn using Twisted.
+The code for the example consists of a backend written in Python and AutobahnPython using Twisted.
 The backend runs on the Pi and connects to Crossbar.io running on a network accessible from the Pi.

 The backend exposes these procedures